theweebcoders/CommercialBreaker/README.md

 ### Toonami Checker

-This tool will check your anime library and against the Toonami IMDB to find what shows you have that were on Toonami.
+This tool will check your anime library and against the Toonami IMDB/Wikipedia (we keep changeing it due to api changes) to find what shows you have that were on Toonami.

-This is a script that scrapes show titles and related data from IMDB, using URLs stored in the config file.
+This is a script that scrapes show titles and related data from IMDB/Wikipedia, using URLs stored in the config file.
 The script features a  GUI, which permits users to selectively include or exclude shows during the data collection process.
 Once the scraping is complete, the gathered information is written to two tables in a SQLite database: one table dedicated to the shows and another for all the episodes.

 ### Lineup Prep